Video Mapping Pricing: Rate Cards and Real-World Budgets

 Electricity

 Common pitfall: The venue does not have sufficient electrical capacity.
-A temporary power connection or a generator can cost EUR 3,000 to 15,000.
+A temporary power connection or a generator represents a significant unplanned expense.

 Transport and Handling

 Professional projectors weigh between 30 and 80 kg each, in flight cases that double the weight.
 For 10 projectors, that is 1 to 2 tonnes of equipment.
-Truck transport, handlers, forklift: EUR 2,000 to 10,000 depending on distance and venue accessibility.
+Truck transport, handlers, forklift: the cost scales significantly with distance and venue accessibility.

 Insurance

 Equipment damage, cancellation, public liability.
-On a EUR 200,000 equipment pool, insurance can run EUR 2,000 to 5,000 per event.
+On a large equipment pool, insurance costs are proportional to the value at stake and can add up quickly.
 Some venues require specific coverage.

 Permits and Rights